Observable

 Enable the observable to notify changes.

-After calling this method, subsequent calls to set() with notify=True
+After calling this method, subsequent calls to set() with notify=True will trigger callbacks.

 Examples: